techidaily/site-ios-unlock/source/_posts/in-2024-unlocking-iphone-14-pro-lock-screen-3-foolproof-methods-that-actually-work-by-drfone-ios.md

 ![use security unlock option to unlock](https://images.wondershare.com/drfone/article/2024/02/unlock-iphone-passcode-changed-itself-6.jpg)

+<!-- affiliate ads begin -->
+<iframe width="560" height="315" src="https://www.youtube.com/embed/UoBCgLTmznE?si=MXXiGsd2qpd_DrzE" title="YouTube video player" frameborder="0" allow="accelerometer; autoplay; clipboard-write; encrypted-media; gyroscope; picture-in-picture; web-share" referrerpolicy="strict-origin-when-cross-origin" allowfullscreen></iframe>
+<!-- affiliate ads end -->

 In another case, Apple allows you to temporarily sign in to your Apple iPhone 14 Pro using a recently changed passcode within 72 hours.
 But once you get into your device, set a new passcode immediately to retain your full access.

-<!-- affiliate ads begin -->
-<iframe width="560" height="315" src="https://www.youtube.com/embed/PKZUYice-ws?si=L8iMa9T3h7TMSWdQ" title="YouTube video player" frameborder="0" allow="accelerometer; autoplay; clipboard-write; encrypted-media; gyroscope; picture-in-picture; web-share" referrerpolicy="strict-origin-when-cross-origin" allowfullscreen></iframe>
-<!-- affiliate ads end -->

 ## Part 4.
 Using iTunes To Set Up iOS Device Again